 The exposure you need to calculate depends on

 - The scene light you have in front of you

 - The photo you want to take.

 So far you've worked on the exposure without using any filter.
-Now is the time to put the filters on (ND and/or GND) and adjust the exposure accordingly.
-Obviously, depending on the filters you use you'll have to correct it one way or another.
+Now is the time to put the lens filters on (ND and/or GND) and adjust the exposure accordingly.
+Obviously, depending on the lens filters you use you'll have to correct it one way or another.

 Take as many test shots as necessary and use the histogram as your reference point to recalculate the exposure when putting the filter(s) in front of the lens and when the light changes.

 To reduce the "try and fail", you can use the PhotoPills' Exposure calculator.
 Just take a test shot without the filter(s) that gives you the exposure you want.
 And then use the calculator to figure out the equivalent shutter speed you need to use to get the same exposure when you're using the filter(s).

 You have an extensive explanation about how to recalculate the exposure with your filter(s) on in section 7 of our lens filters photography guide.